 9. Remove and place on a clean cloth or paper towel.
 Drizzle cooked naan bread with olive oil and repeat with the remaining dough.

 10. Serve warm with a nice curry, stew, or as a wrap for your favourite fillings.

-Tip: I sometimes use this sourdough naan dough recipe to make my favourite gluten-free pizza dough or I use the ready-made naan as a pizza base, just add favourite toppings and place them in the oven for 12-13 min.
+Tip: I sometimes use this sourdough naan dough recipe to make my favourite gluten-free pizza dough or I use the ready-made naan as a sourdough pizza base, just add your favourite toppings and place them in the oven for 12-13 min.

 Store the naan at room temperature in a plastic bag or in an airtight container for up to 3 days.

 These can also be frozen in a freezer-safe container for up to 3 months.

 Yes, very much so and there are two ways of doing this: